isomerpages/sportsg-sportcares/media/media-release/_posts/2017-07-29-post-Inclusive Sports Festival 2017.md

 The Inclusive Sports Festival will take place at Our Tampines Hub on Saturday & Sunday, 29 – 30 July at Our Tampines Hub from 10am to 7pm.

-This Media Release was originally published [here](https://www.sportsingapore.gov.sg/Newsroom/Media-Releases/2017/7/Inclusive-Sports-Festival)
+This [media release](https://www.sportsingapore.gov.sg/media-centre/media-release/inclusive-sports-festival/) was originally published by Sport Singapore.